-This article presents the perception of policy implementers, health care professionals, and religious and community leaders on the need to support family caregivers of older adults with chronic illness at home.
+This article presents the perception of policy implementers, healthcare professional, religious and community leaders on the need to support family caregivers of older adults with chronic illness at home.
 Our data indicate that family caregivers are situated in the background or context of caregiving, often as mere family members or objects and less frequently as agents with influence in patient care.
-Through interviews, all respondents recognize the need for a social network, which forms the structural component of social support for family caregivers, consistent with previous studies (Liao et al., 2015; Donnellan, Bennett, and Soulsby, 2017).
-Similarly, a study by Reinhard et al. (2019) suggests formally recognising family carers as 'care recipients;' and including support for family caregivers in budget lines for future planning and decision-making by statutory and voluntary bodies.
-This will help justify the need for resource allocation and sustainability of activities targeted to supporting family caregivers (Reinhard et al., 2014).
+Through interviews all respondents recognize the need of a social network which forms the structural component of social support for family caregivers, which is consistent with previous studies (Nolan, 2001).
+Similarly, a study by Reinhard et al, (2019) and Feinberg et al, (2011) suggest formally recognising family carers as 'care recipients;' and to include support for family caregivers in budget lines for future planning and decision making by statutory and voluntary bodies.
+This will help to justify the need for resource allocation and for sustainability of activities targeted to supporting family caregivers (Feinberg et al., 2011; Reinhard et al., 2014).

-This study aimed to understand better how relevant stakeholders such as policy implementers, health care workers, religious leaders, and community leaders see support for family carers.
-Our study revealed the positive impact of supporting family caregivers.
-Most of the discussants expressed how support from people can make a significant difference in the lives of caregivers.
-The study showed that little effort has not been put into raising awareness of and understanding the crucial part family caregivers' play in the unofficial health care system.
+The purpose of this study was to understand better how relevant stakeholders such as policy implementers, healthcare workers, religious leaders, and community leaders see support for family carers.
+The study showed that there hasn't been much effort put into raising awareness of and understanding the crucial part family caregivers play in the unofficial healthcare system.
 This affects the function of caregiving and the accessibility of support services.
-When examining caregiving for older individuals with chronic illnesses, the perspectives of patients, family caregivers, and health care professionals are infrequently considered (Gill et al., 2014; Kuluski et al., 2013).
-However, no studies have examined the interactions between family caregivers, healthcare workers, religious leaders, community leaders, policy implementers, and senior citizens with chronic illnesses.
+When examining caregiving for older individuals with chronic illnesses, the perspectives of patients, family caregivers, and healthcare professionals are infrequently considered (Gill et al., 2014; Kuluski et al., 2013).
+However, no studies have looked at the interactions between family caregivers, healthcare workers, religious leaders, community leaders, policy implementers, and senior citizens with chronic illnesses.
 Most of the research articles concentrated on the significant role the government may play in supporting carers in families.
 However, none of the studies has mentioned the perspective of other stakeholders.
-A family caregiver support network has not yet been considered in the Nigerian setting.
+The idea of a family caregiver support network has not yet been considered in the Nigerian setting.
 The views of family carers of elderly individuals with chronic illnesses have not been studied in the central region of Nigeria; only the south-western region (Oyo and Osun), south-southeast (Enugu), and south-south (Cross-River) have done so.

 According to the data presented, ineffective resource allocation, ignorance, a lack of confidence in leadership, and a lack of initiatives and plans for continuity and sustainability could limit support for family caregivers in Nigeria.
-Therefore, it is necessary to raise awareness through various public channels, including lectures and religious meetings, to inform people about the essential role of the public in the crucial function of family caregivers and the burden of care they bear.
+Therefore, it is necessary to raise awareness through a variety of public channels, including lectures and religious meetings, to inform people about the essential role of the public in the crucial function of family caregivers and the burden of care they bear.
 This suggests that other stakeholders' contributions to spreading knowledge about family caregiver assistance in Nigeria are essential.
-To accomplish this, the government should lead as the body responsible for making and implementing decisions.
-Stakeholders can also formally raise awareness, including families, community leaders, religious figures, and community organisations.
-Both community leaders and religious leaders reported the need first to identify family caregivers and their needs to be able to support them.
-Without both groups in place, it will be difficult to formally organise any formal intervention to support family caregivers.
+To accomplish this, the government should be in the lead as the body responsible for making and implementing decisions.
+Stakeholders including families, community leaders, religious figures, and community organisations can also formally raise awareness.
+Both community leaders and religious leaders reported the need to first identify family caregivers and their needs to be able to support them.
+Without both groups in place, it will be difficult to formerly organised any formal intervention to support family caregivers.